-She never imagined she would find him like this: confined to a wheelchair on the island of Alderney.
-Now, the brilliant painter who once loved her is a bitter recluse with no recollection of their turbulent past.
+She never imagined she would find him like this: confined to a wheelchair on the island of Alderney with no memory of her or their turbulent past.
+Now, the brilliant painter who once loved her is a hollow shell of the man she once knew.

-Posing as a psychologist and concealing her connection to him, Katherine determines to restore his memory and solve the mystery of the event that resulted in her husband’s brutal death and Trayten’s disappearance.
-She must contend with Trayten’s resistance to recovery and the opposition of Marian, the possessive caretaker who is unwilling to let him go.
+But Katherine is determined to restore Trayten’s memory, uncover the mystery of his disappearance, and obtain absolution for her calamitous past mistakes.
+She will contend with his resistance to recovery and also with Marian, the possessive caretaker who is unwilling to let him go.

-Against all obstacles she will try, clinging to the belief that love, like the spring, will unfailingly conquer even the coldest winter.
+Convinced she can find restoration, Katherine will try to bring Trayten back, clinging to the belief that love, like the spring, will unfailingly conquer the coldest of winters.

 Genre: Historical Romance

 A Pink Satin Romance

 Battling westward from the coast of Cherbourg, Courier II braved Le Raz Blanchard, the Race of Alderney, where wind and wave rioted in concert.
 The tremendous display of tidal fury caused the ship to dive and leap, riding the rolling sea.
 Set upon her course, and well acquainted with the tempestuous attitude of the strait, she endured every knock and slam with resolve.

 Pallid hues overwhelmed the view, hanging from low lying clouds and rising from foam frosted waters.
 They enclosed the vessel in whiteness and shortened the foreseeable distance, until a splatter of gold made known the before imperceptible horizon.
 The promise of land fueled hope for a lady with anxious eyes.
 She withstood the turbulent sea and clung to the life rail of the bow.